Tonmoy55/jwt-oauth2/README.md

 The tutorial will cover the following topics:

-* **Spring Security**: A powerful and highly customizable authentication and access-control framework.
+* **Spring Security**: A powerful and highly customizable athentication and access-control framework.
 * **OAuth JWT**: A secure and efficient way to handle authentication and authorization between different parties.
 * **HttpOnly Cookie**: A cookie attribute that prevents client-side scripts from accessing the cookie.
 * **AuthFilter**: A filter that intercepts requests and performs authentication and authorization checks.